jxnl/blog/docs/writing/posts/tweet.md

 > The last two posts were hard to write, so this one is easy, but it gets my words in for the day.
 This is the equivalent of not wanting to miss a gym day and just walking the elliptical for 25 minutes better than nothing.

-The goal of this post is basically to share what I have learned about writing a tweet, which is not much.
-Recently, many of my recenty have been focused on thinking about the idea of getting 10,000 followers by writing 10,000 tweets, which aligns with my belief in process-based goals.
+The goal of this post is basically to share what I have learned about writing a tweet, how to think about writing a hook, and a few comments on how the body and the cta needs to retain and reward the user.
+Its not much, I've only been on twitter for about 6 month.

-> If I can average one follower per tweet and I want 10,000 followers, then I just need 10,000 tweets.

-Before I discuss how to actually write a tweet I want to say,
+Before I discuss how I write tweets (content?), I want to share some of my thoughts on how I think about Twitter.

 1. The path to reaching 50k followers may involve writing 50k tweets over a span of 2-3 years, which seems like a reasonable approach.
 2. However, simply increasing the quantity of tweets may not be enough to grow the follower count past some scale.
 Improving the quality of the tweets is also important and may have a significant impact, but is hard to consistently replicate.